kpeiruza/docker-lpic2-ldap-server/README.md

 Try to:

 - ssh ldapuser@$(docker inspect  -f '{{ .NetworkSettings.IPAddress }}' lpic2ldap)
-- Add new users and groups with ldapadd.
-You have an example at tree.ldif (ldapadd)
+- Manage users and groups with ldapadd/ldapmodify/ldapdelete.
+You have an example LDIF at tree.ldif
 - Integrate your system's auth with this LDAP server (pam_ldap and libnss_ldap) (remember to launch the container with -p 389:389)
 - ...